Basis-Theory/docs/source/includes/api-reference/_atomic_cards.md

   `https://api.basistheory.com/atomic/cards/{id}`
 </span>

-Delete an atomic card by ID in the tenant.
+Delete an Atomic Card by ID in the Tenant.

 <aside class="warning">
-<span>WARNING - The data associated with a deleted atomic card will be removed forever.
+<span>WARNING - The data associated with a deleted Atomic Card will be removed forever.
 The reference will still exists for audit purposes</span>
 </aside>

 ### Permissions